 Opposite Hayle, you have the historic harbour town of St. Ives with a selection of beaches, the Tate St Ives gallery and small lanes of independent shops and great selection of places to eat.

-Heading along the coast for another 1.6 km (1 mile) we reach Bosigran Cliff with its steep granite cliffs and Iron Age cliff castle.
+Heading along the coast for 1.6 km (1 mile) we reach Bosigran Cliff with its steep granite cliffs and Iron Age castle.
 Bosigran Cliffs are very popular with climbers and with a range of climbs suiting all abilities.

 Cot Valley is a beautiful tree-lined valley where the small stream enters the Atlantic at Porth Nanven Cove.